 Eshita Kabra-Davies founded this fashion rental app following a trip to her native home, Rajasthan in India, where the devastating impact of textile waste became more evident than ever.
-Making luxury items more affordable, accessible and naturally kinder to the planet, the platform is ideal for when you’re in need of a one-off ocassion dress, or that designer bag you’ve always wanted to sport (but aren’t quite ready to splash out on).
-The brand has recently partnered with boutique hotel collection Page 8 to offer hotel guests a unique rental concierge service this summer, where a series of luxury pre-loved items will be available to rent (delivered to the room in under 90 minutes or less) – so you can be sure to pack light.
-Available for hotel guests from 17 May. byrotation.com
+Making luxury items more affordable, accessible and naturally kinder to the planet, the platform is ideal for when you’re in need of a one-off ocassion dress, or that designer bag you’ve always wanted (but aren’t quite ready to splash out on).
+The brand has recently partnered with boutique hotel collection Page 8 to offer hotel guests a unique rental concierge service this summer, where a series of luxury pre-loved items will be available to rent (delivered to the room in under 90 minutes or less) – so you can be sure to pack light. byrotation.com

 The first ‘three-way shop’ platform (rent, buy new and purchase pre-loved), Endless Wardrobe is on a mission to transform the way we consume fashion into a more sustainable and circular concept.
 Founded by two friends, Hannah and Rosie – who have spent many years sharing clothes – the platform features a range of coveted brands, from Free People to Alexa Chung, Whistles and De La Vali (where you can rent a luxe frisco mini dress for four days for around £45), with the aim of making designer and luxury fashion more affordable, and more importantly, eco-friendly. endlesswardrobe.com

 Selfridges continues to lead from the front when it comes to disrupting traditional retail.
 As well as working with The Restory (for repairing your old Chanel), Hurr Collective (for dress rental), they’ve now launched a pre-loved fashion section both in store in The Corner Shop and online.
 Soon, you’ll be able to sell your vintage pieces with them too. selfridges.com

 Rent the Runway